MoezDawood/WGSSlicer/README.md

 Access requires you to be on BCM WiFi or BCM VPN

 ## Purpose
-The point of this slicer is to allow analysts to filter and download 'slices' of WGS data.
-Since the number of variants in a genome (typically greater than 5 million) far exceeds the number of allowable rows (typically 1 million rows) in conventional spreadsheet softwares (eg Excel), this interface allows the user to parse the vcf of a genome down to 20,000 variants or less.
-Further, to keep this interface quick and efficient, the vcf files available for each genome in the dropdown menu have been filtered to only contain variants found at a population allele frequency of 0.01 or less in gnomAD v3.")
+The point of this application is to allow analysts to filter and download 'slices' of WGS data.
+Since the number of variants in a genome (typically greater than 5 million) far exceeds the number of allowable rows (typically 1 million rows) in conventional spreadsheet softwares (eg Excel), this interface allows the user to parse the variants found in a genome down to 20,000 variants or less.
+Further, to keep this interface quick and efficient, the files available for each genome in the dropdown menu have been filtered to only contain variants found at a population allele frequency of 0.01 or less in gnomAD v3.

 How to use the slicer: